How do you rank in the global height data?

 Yes - substantially.
 Across the 20th century, most populations gained roughly 1 cm per decade in average height.
 South Korean women saw the most dramatic increase: an average gain of approximately 20 cm over the past 100 years, driven by improvements in nutrition and healthcare access during rapid economic development.

 This secular trend is now slowing or plateauing in high-income countries, where childhood nutrition and healthcare are already close to optimal.
+A similar pattern is visible in body weight data, which you can explore with our body proportions calculator.
 In the Netherlands and Scandinavia, average male height has been broadly stable since the 1980s.
 The gains are now concentrated in countries undergoing rapid development in East Asia and parts of Latin America.

 Height and genetics vs. nutrition